TriumphLLC/Blend4Web/doc_src/viewer.rst

     The type of the selected light source.
 This parameter cannot be changed in the Scene Viewer.

 *Color*
     The base color of the selected light source.
-By default, white color (1; 1; 1) is used.
+By default, white (1; 1; 1) is used.

 *Energy Coarse*
     This parameter sets the integral part of the energy value for the light source.
 The value of this parameter can vary from zero to 100.
 Default value is 1.